 As the game warden left, I asked my father ‘who was the cowboy in the woods?’

 In 1995 I became a cowboy in the woods and started my dream job as a game warden that I had wanted since that encounter at six years old.
 I began working in the Great North Woods of New Hampshire and have never left.
-I worked as a Conservation Officer for 23 years catching poachers doing search and rescue missions, responding to wild animal complaints, backing up local and state police and many other things in the course of my duty.
-In 1997 I was shot in the line of duty trying to apprehend a murderer, at the time I wasn’t aware of his heinous crimes of murdering two New Hampshire State Troopers, who were friends of mine, a local judge and a newspaper editor who tried to stop his rampage.
-I worked as sergeant for five year in District One and finished as District One Lieutenant, the supervisor for the most northern part of New Hampshire, before I retired in May of 2018.
+I worked as a Conservation Officer for 23 years, catching poachers, doing search and rescue missions, responding to wild animal complaints, backing up local and state police, and many other things in the course of my duty.
+In 1997 I was shot in the line of duty trying to apprehend a murderer; at the time I wasn’t aware of his heinous crimes of murdering two New Hampshire State Troopers who were friends of mine, a local judge, and a newspaper editor who tried to stop his rampage.
+I worked as sergeant for five years in District One and finished as District One Lieutenant, the supervisor for the most northern part of New Hampshire, before I retired in May of 2018.
 As a lieutenant, some of my many responsibilities included being in charge of the state’s Air Boat Team, managing search and rescue, and the Operation Game Thief program.
 Through that program, I worked with International Wildlife Crime Stoppers and was part of their board until July of 2018.
 Such an awesome, exciting vocation I hope to share with my listeners.”